- 10/25/17 - Invited speaker: University of Missouri, EEB Seminar series

 I'm currently an NSF Postdoctoral Fellow at Brown University studying the dynamic interaction between spring and muscle; but, my interest in elastic energy began in 2005 when I discovered target archery.
 The goal of a target archer is simple: consistently hit a target the size of a silver dollar from the other side of the room.
 This takes patience, fine motor control, and most importantly, an understanding of the interaction between the body that generates force and bow that transforms that force into stored elastic energy.

 The central questions that drove my archery training in 2005 are, in essence, the same questions I have today about biological elastic mechanisms.
 How can I configure my body position to increase my accuracy (What properties of a muscle-spring system reduce error sensitivity)?
 Does my long-term accuracy depend on how quickly I load my bow (do muscle-spring dynamics affect mechanical behavior)?
-Among my most successful teammates, are there trends in techniques or choices in equipment (What general principals govern muscle-spring mechanics across multiple systems)?
+Among my most successful teammates, are there trends in techniques or choices in equipment (What general principles govern muscle-spring mechanics across multiple systems)?

 My interest in archery naturally transformed into that of elastic mechanisms in biology.
 And so I traded my bow and arrows for training in biomechanics and evolutionary theory.
 I was also fortunate enough to receive the Department of Energy Computational Science Graduate Fellowship during this time.
 For these reasons, I've developed a diverse skill set that includes quantitative morphology, materials testing, numerical analysis, and computer simulation.